MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-scan-barcode-iphone.md

 ms.topic: how-to
 ms.date: 12/02/2019
 ---
-# Scan a barcode with your device from the Power BI mobile app
+# Scan barcodes from the mobile app to get filtered data
-Scan barcodes in the real world to go directly to filtered BI information in the Power BI mobile app.
+You can scan barcodes in the real world to get directly to filtered BI information in the Power BI mobile app.

 Applies to: